Can dollar stores fit into a simple, deliberate life? They can’t be very socially responsible or life-expanding, can they?

 I wanted some low-end necessities, and for $6.50 including tax, I got what I needed.

 I always wonder, however, if I’m doing the right thing when I go to dollar stores.
 Here are some considerations that have occurred to me:

 - I saved perhaps $20 or more on just these few supplies.
-I work hard for my money and don’t yet have an unlimited supply, so I need to save on things that aren’t very important to me.
+I work hard for my money and don’t yet have an unlimited supply of it, so I need to save on things that aren’t very important to me.

 - The items at Walmart are probably better quality, but how good does a broom need to be?
 I could have perhaps found even better items at Target or somewhere else.

 - The items from Dollar Tree are probably made in Asian sweatshops or similarly horrid places, but the ones at Walmart probably are too.
 Am I willing to pay a fair price for these things?
 And would these supposedly oppressed and perhaps fictional Asians have a job at all if they weren’t making low-quality products for Americans?

 - It isn’t very clear what the cleaning chemicals they sell at dollar stores contain.
 I suspect many of them are just fragrant water without the benefit of a brand-name manufacturer’s research department making sure they actually work.
 Or could they be more caustic or dangerous than they need to be?
 I can’t imagine there’s much quality control, but I suppose the government has some kind of oversight on these products, don’t they?

 - Why is food cheaper there?
 I don’t trust the frozen products and jars of processed foods.
 And what about the canned goods?
 Are there really beans in there?
 Aldi seems like a better, more trustworthy place to buy food.